Helping you find the medical supplies you need

-Provide exceptional protection against pressure, shearing, friction and moisture.
-Recommended for patients with any stage pressure ulcer, myocutaneous skin flaps and skin grafts.
-Low Air Loss Mattress systems are the highest level of pressure relief for hospital beds that Help Inc carries.
+Low Air Loss Mattresses provide exceptional protection against pressure, shearing, friction and moisture.
+These are recommended for patients with any stage pressure ulcer, myocutaneous skin flaps and skin grafts.
+Low Air Loss Mattress systems are the highest level of pressure relief for hospital beds that Help Inc. carries.
 Note: Low Air Loss Mattresses require a prescription from a doctor before they can be covered by insurance.
 Supporting documentation may be required with the prescription.

 Bed Mounted Trapeze

 These help patients change positions in bed and transfer from bed to chair with minimal assistance.
 A wide range of height adjustments and hand bar positions maximize patient accessibility.
 Wall bumpers and padded mounting brackets protect bed ends and wall surfaces.

 Free Standing Trapeze

 These help patients change positions in bed and transfer from bed to chair with minimal assistance.
 A wide range of height adjustments and hand bar positions maximize patient accessibility.
 They use the same design as a bed mounted trapeze but have a free standing base that allows for the trapeze to be used away from a bed.
 In many occasions a free standing trapeze can be converted to a bed mounted unit with little trouble.